unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Greatsword_**. _Melee Weapon Attack:_ +15 to hit, reach 5 ft., one target. _Hit:_ 22 (4d6 + 8) slashing damage plus 27 (6d8) radiant damage.

-**_Slaying Longbow_**. _Ranged Weapon Attack:_ +13 to hit, range 150/600 ft., one target. _Hit:_ 15 (2d8 + 6) piercing damage plus 27 (6d8) radiant damage.
+**_Slaying Recoil Rifle_**. _Ranged Weapon Attack:_ +13 to hit, range 150/600 ft., one target. _Hit:_ 15 (2d8 + 6) piercing damage plus 27 (6d8) radiant damage.
 If the target is a creature that has 100 hit points or fewer, it must succeed on a DC 15 Constitution saving throw or die.

 **_Flying Sword_**.
 The solar releases its greatsword to hover in an unoccupied space within 5 feet of it.
 If the solar can see the sword, the solar can mentally command it as a bonus action to fly up to 50 feet and either make one attack against a target or return to the solar’s hands.
 If the hovering sword is targeted by any effect, the solar is considered to be holding it.
 The hovering sword falls if the solar dies.